vExcess/JITLang/docs.md

 ```
 The constructor of a class is written using `new` as an identifier.
 The destructor of a class is written using `free` as an identifier.
 Using the `free` keyword like so `free someInstance` on an instance will call the instance's `free` method if it exists and then deallocate the object from memory.
 Instances of classes can be created by calling the class's constructor with or without the `new` keyword as in `Thing()` or `new Thing()`.
 The difference is that when created without `new` the instance will be removed from memory after the scope it was declared in ends.
 Any references to the object will be replaced with null.
 However when created using the `new` keyword, the instance will persist indefinitely even after the scope it was declared in ends.
 When the garbage collector deallocates an object its free method is not called.
 Calling a object's free method does not deallocate the object from memory.
 Calling `new myClass().new()` is the same as `myClass()` and calling `new (new myClass().new)()` is the same as `new myClass()` but if you do so then you are clearly demented.
 By default properties/methods are public, but can be made private using the "private" keyword.

 Multiple inheritance is supported.
 If a class has two parent classes with the same property/method it will inherit from the last parent.
-When creating properties without a explicit type in a class the `let` is excluded.
+When creating properties without a explicit type in a class the `var` is excluded.
 The constructors of the parent classes will be available to be called from the classes constructor.
 It is not necessary to call a parent's constructor.
 If a parent's constructor is not called then the child instance will still recieve the global constant properties and methods from the parent, however the parent's constructor will not be called.
 However despite the parent's constructor not being called, the variables and methods from the parent class will still exist on the child instance.
 Accessing a property that doesn't exist on on Object will throw a ReferenceError.

 Properties of an Object are accessed using the dot operator `.`, but can also be accessed using the brackets operator `[key]`
 ```